smalcolm-echo360/dsgrid/README.md

 Once installed you can start and manage a Selenium Grid.
 Example:

 ```
+# Note: you may have to use "sudo" if your linux user does not have proper permissions
 # Start the Hub
 dsgrid start
 # Add Nodes